 Nepal Country Director

-Martin has an MA (Distinction) in the Anthropology of Development from the School of Oriental and African Studies in London.
+Martin has an M.A.
+(Distinction) in the Anthropology of Development from the School of Oriental and African Studies in London.
+He is also the lead author of NGN's "The Paradox of Orphanage Volunteering" and co-author of NGN's "Reintegration Guidelines for Trafficked and Displaced Children Living in Institutions."

 Ram Sharan Shrestha